leonism/OptikalBahari/README.md

 4. Replace the current theme in your `_config.yml` file with `theme: jekyll-theme-clean-blog`.
 5. Build your site: `bundle exec jekyll serve`

-Assuming there are no errors and the site is building properly, follow these steps next:
+Assuming there are no errors and the site is building properly (it should be accessible at `http://localhost:4000` by default), you can stop the server (Ctrl+C).
+This step verifies the basic theme integration.

+6. **Configure Content and Structure**:
+   Follow these steps to set up your site's content:

-1. Create the following pages if they do not exist already (or change the extension of exisitig markdown files from `.md` to `.html`):
+   1. Create the following pages if they do not exist already (or change the extension of existing markdown files from `.md` to `.html`):

    - `index.html` - set to `layout: home`
    - `about.html` - set to `layout: page`
    - `contact.html` - set to `layout: page`
    - `posts/index.html` - set to `layout: page` (you will also need to create a `posts` directory)
 2. Configure the `index.html` front matter.
 Example:

 ```